buda-magenta/hazard_map/data.md

  <img src="https://buda-magenta.github.io/hazard_map/Network_500_links_thickness.png" alt="Italian Trulli">
 </div>

-In the above image, lines represent the connections between cities and their thickness indicates its relative importance – the thicker the line, the more people travel in that route.
+**Mobility at a glance:** In the above image, lines represent the connections between cities and their thickness indicates its relative importance – the thicker the line, the more people travel in that route.
 To avoid clutter, this figure shows only the top 500 of the 23224 undirected connections in the network.

 <style type="text/css">